motlin/klass/docs/part7/README.md

 #### Things to like

 * [SwaggerHub](https://swagger.io/tools/swaggerhub/) is a site for "Hosted, Interactive API Documentation".
-    * It's a great resource for developers to find an use a documented api.
+    * It's a great resource for developers to find and use a documented api.
     * You could imagine it as the foundation for a service discovery mechanism.

 #### Drawbacks